Mushrum-mmb/Simple-AI-Image-Classification/README.md

 ![image](https://github.com/user-attachments/assets/85778e45-9bdf-4b05-a9d8-48efedd338f6)

-Then upload the 'Training artifacts' to the /content path.
+Then upload the 'Training_artifacts.zip' to the /content path.
 This path is the default when you connect to the runtime.

 ![image](https://github.com/user-attachments/assets/5dde14d7-eac2-462b-bd45-a672e5d02815)